 With so much advice out there, navigating puppy training can be confusing for pet parents.
 You may wonder, “Should I rub my puppy’s nose in their accidents?” or “Should I use treats or toys as a reward?”
-To separate fact from fiction, we’ve debunked five common training myths that could be stand in the way of your pup’s progress.
+To separate fact from fiction, we’ve debunked five common training myths that could be standing in the way of your pup’s progress.

 Myth 1: You should rub your puppy’s nose in their accidents